anvetsu/reo/docs/sample/mortgage.md

 ? lift(20 xs)
 ; [10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29]
 ```

+## Reference

+<a href="https://mitpress.mit.edu/books/introduction-computation-and-programming-using-python-second-edition">Introduction to Computation and Programming Using Python</a>.